-E. Settlement.
+- E. Social Security.
+Parties are directed to refer to the Local Social Security Rules, which take effect on January 1, 2025 and govern actions filed on or after that date. - F. Settlement.
 The Court will not retain jurisdiction to enforce confidential settlement agreements.
 If the parties wish that the Court retain jurisdiction to enforce the agreement, the parties must place the terms of their settlement agreement on the public record.
 The parties may either provide a copy of the settlement agreement for the Court to endorse or include the terms of their settlement agreement in their stipulation of settlement and dismissal.